Platinum is widely used in a variety of sectors, and some market watchers believe platinum investing is compelling. Here’s how to invest in platinum.

 2020 was a year of record highs and record lows for platinum prices due to the COVID-19 pandemic, which prompted both a surge in investor demand for platinum as a precious metal and a loss of industrial demand from the automotive sector.
 In January, the platinum price hit a two year high before crashing to a 17 year low in March.

-Nevertheless, many investors remain hopeful about platinum’s prospects moving forward, and are keen to learn how to invest in platinum.
-With that in mind, here’s a brief overview of platinum supply and demand dynamics, and a look at a few different ways to start investing in platinum.
+In the first quarter of 2021, the price of platinum managed to stay above US$1,000 per ounce, a clear sign that investor demand for the metal remains strong.
+With that in mind, here’s a brief overview of platinum supply and demand dynamics and a look at a few different ways to start investing in platinum.

-Platinum supply and demand
+Platinum investing: Supply and demand

-How to invest in platinum
+Platinum investing: How to invest in platinum

-Investors who believe the above market dynamics will eventually result in a price rise for platinum may be interested in investing in the metal.
-There are several ways to do so, with the first being to purchase physical platinum bars or coins directly.
+Investors who believe the above market dynamics will eventually result in a higher platinum price may be interested in investing in the metal.
+There are several ways to invest in platinum, with the first being through the direct purchase of physical platinum bars or platinum coins through a bullion dealer.

-Such purchases can be made through a bullion dealer.
-One option is the WPIC and BullionVault’s online physical platinum market, which is open 24 hours a day, seven days a week.
+Another investment option is the WPIC and BullionVault’s online physical platinum market, which is open 24 hours a day, seven days a week.
 It gives private individuals access to vaulted platinum for the same prices currently paid by institutional investors.